 Is there an official hotel?

 Yes.
 The historic Omni Royal Orleans, located in the heart of the neighborhood, is the official hotel of French Quarter Festival and Satchmo SummerFest.
-The Omni Royal Orleans offers graceful elegance and has received the AAA Four-Diamond luxury award for the past 27 years.
+The Omni Royal is also the site of the Opening Night Reception on August 4.
 Located on the most fashionable corner, St. Louis at Royal, the hotel is steps away from the best New Orleans has to offer.
 Click here to receive a 10% discount on your room!

 When is the festival?

 The festival usually falls on the first full weekend in August.

 2016: August 5-7 (Please note: Opening Night Film and Reception is August 4)

 2017: August 4-6 (Please note: Opening Night Film Reception is August 3)

 Yes!
 Satchmo in the Shade is a tented area near the Chop Suey Cornet Stage.
 In addition, thanks to sponsors Where Y’at Magazine, NOLA Woodworks, and NOLA.com, picnic tables with shaded umbrellas will keep festival-goers comfortable all weekend long.

 Satchmo SummerFest is located within one block of the historic French Quarter: two stages and food booths are located in Jackson Square; a third stage and children’s area is located in the Louisiana State Museum’s Arsenal; the Satchmo Symposium takes place in Le Petit Theartre du Vieux Carre.
 Detailed maps coming soon!